-Consilium Audit Limited were appointed as auditor to the company and are deemed to be reappointed under section 487(2) of the Companies Act 2006.
+The auditor, Consilium Audit Limited, is deemed to be reappointed under section 487(2) of the Companies Act 2006.

 Statement of directors' responsibilities

 The directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.